with Jeremy Westcott

 If we read Revelation chapters 4 and 5, they tell us about God’s throne, thunder and lightning, the seven spirits of God, four living creatures, angels, 24 elders and so on.
 Ezekiel chapters 1 and 10 speak of a similar scene.
 There are pictures in these passages which we can visualise, and this then becomes something we can engage with.
 It can open a door to encounter and experience.

-As well as a doorway, the written word can be an anchor for further heavenly experiences.
+As well as a doorway, the scriptures can be an anchor for further heavenly experiences.
 I have had many encounters with God in the heavenly realms, following which I went back to the Bible to find a foundation and an anchor for those experiences.
 That meant I could return to those experiences again, while ensuring that I was standing on a good biblical foundation.

 So sometimes our experience comes directly out of meditating on Bible passages.
 At other times, our experience comes in a different way, but we can still go back to the scripture and make sure that what we have experienced is in line with what it reveals of God.
 In either case, if it is firmly rooted in scripture we can use that as a prompt when we want to pick up our experience again another time and go further with it.